-Since 1979, Master Gardeners have been actively involved in serving Florida residents through volunteering with the Florida Cooperative Extension Service.
+Since 1979, Master Gardener volunteers have been actively involved in serving Florida residents through volunteering with the Florida Cooperative Extension Service.

-In return for training, Master Gardeners serve 75 volunteer hours and participate in 10 learning hours within the first year of their certification.
-Master Gardeners can renew their certification by participating in 10 learning hours and completing 35 volunteer hours each year.
+In return for training, Master Gardener volunteers serve 75 volunteer hours assisting extension agents in providing research based horticulture education to Florida residents.
+Master Gardener volunteers can renew their certification by participating in 10 learning hours and completing 35 volunteer hours each year.
 They must also adhere to the Master Gardener policies.

 The state office provides guidelines as to what qualifies as a volunteer hour, but the county coordinator provides finally approval of volunteer hours.

-Florida Master Gardeners use the Volunteer Management System (VMS) to record hours, sign up for events, and receive documents.
+Florida Master Gardener volunteers use "Better Impact," a volunteer management system (VMS) to record hours, sign up for events, and receive documents.

-If you have questions about using the VMS, contact your county coordinator for help.
+If you have questions about using Better Impact, contact your county coordinator for help.